 Disaster news, distressing news events and school-age children

 School-age children hear and see TV, radio, social media and other media coverage of natural disasters and distressing news.
-This includes coverage of bushfires, floods, earthquakes, terrorism, wars, accidents, violent and sexual crime and more.
+This includes coverage of bushfires, floods, earthquakes, terrorism, wars, accidents, violent and sexual crime, the COVID-19 pandemic and more.
 They also hear adult conversations about disasters and other distressing news.

 You might not be able to shield your child completely from disasters and distressing news.
-But talking with your child can help her understand and cope with these events.
+But talking with your child can help them understand and cope with these events.

 Children need to feel safe and secure to keep growing and developing well in the primary school years.
 You can create a sense of safety in your family by being warm, loving and responsive.
 This includes being available to talk about disaster news.